NLSTA Training Staff

 Whitney Lewis has held her US Youth Soccer F License since the age of fifteen and has since obtained her E License.
 Whitney is the trainer and coach for our Fury team.
 She was a four year starter and three year captain for Ewing High School.
 She played youth soccer locally with the Hopewell Wildfire and the Lawrence Union.
 Whitney is a graduate of TCNJ where she majored in Communications and was a member of the women's Club soccer team.
 She has coached with Phenoms Soccer for the past eight years and has worked as an assistant trainer under fellow.
 In addition, she has trained teams for the Hopewell Valley Soccer Association and the Ewing United Soccer Association.
 Currently, Whitney is the manager of the Retro Fitness in Lawrenceville, where she has worked the past several years.

 Collin has returned to his roots, having played as member of one of NLSA's most successful teams, the NLSA Warriors, under NLSA senior trainer Everard Lewis.
 As a member of the Warriors team, Collin and his teammates won the New Jersey Youth Soccer State Cup, the Region 1 Championship, and were finalists in the President's Cup National Championship match.
-Collin is currently continuing his soccer career as a member of the Arcadia University Men's Soccer team, under coach Rob Nydick.
+Collin continued his soccer career as a member of the Arcadia University Men's Soccer team, under coach Rob Nydick.